-MOM (NOUN): \ MOM \
+Mom (noun): \mom\

-- 1.63 y/o mother of two; stepmother of two; grandmother to three - 2.
-The strongest woman on the planet
+- 1.63 y/o mother of two; stepmother of two; grandmother to three. - 2.
+The strongest woman on the planet.

 What is happiness to a woman who crafted her own recipe for success from scratch?
-Who works harder than anyone to achieve her goals?
-Who prides herself on this hard work?
+Who works harder than anyone to achieve her goals, who prides herself on this hard work?
 What is happiness to a woman who is a living miracle?
 A survivor?
-The answer is simple: her kids
+The answer is simple: my kids.